Salah-1/on_delete_event/README.md

-*work in progress/ still working on this*

 This module reacts to and listens to Drupal 8 events described below.
 ### Background:
 	Drupal 8 fires events which modules can react to.
 	See the background info on:
 	https://api.drupal.org/api/drupal/core!core.api.php/group/events/8.2.x

-### To test it
-- Enable the module
-- Create and delete some node/record
-- Then our event should be notified

 ### About the  module:
 Module name: **on_delete_event**.